nicholaswmin/dom/README.md

 the actual component, but the verbosity of the native API makes it unergonomic & clutters up the file.

-On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.
+On the other hand, if I were to keep adding utilities here, I might as well just use jQuery or an actual MVC framework.

 Ergo, this.
-RThese 3 methods are good enough.
+These 3 methods are good enough.

 You can modify the source with your own methods if you need to.